cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 MathLive has an extensive set of [default key bindings](https://github.com/arnog/mathlive/blob/master/src/editor/keybindings.ts).

-To override, customize or add to the list of supported key bindings, provide a `onKeystroke` handler.
+**To override, customize or add to the list of supported key bindings**, provide a `onKeystroke` handler.

 <code-playground layout="stack" class="m-lg w-full-lg">